-Our graduates have been and may work in the fields such as Computer Network Architects, Programmers, System Analysts, Database Administrators, Network Administrators, Web Developers, Math Teachers, and Operations Research Analysts, and Mathematicians.
-The outlook of many of these careers shows grow that is much faster than the average.
+Our graduates have been and may work in the fields such as Computer Network Architects, Programmers, System Analysts, Database Administrators, Network Administrators, Web Developers, Math Teachers, and Operations Research Analysts, Statistics Experts and Mathematicians.
+The outlook of these careers shows grow that is much faster than the average.

 The department reaches out to create opportunities for our students.
 The department keeps relationship with the Division of Information Technology of the Engineer Research and Development Center (ERDC).
-The department joins a University program to team with Mobile Collaborative Education Consulting to give our students firsthand experience to work on the state of art mainframe computers.
 The program trains and prepares our students for the jobs in Fortune 500 companies.
-The department encourages and helps our students to do internship in local business.
+The department encourages and helps our students to do internship in local business and out of state.